netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 # Acknowledgments

 The authors would like to acknowledge the valuable implementation feedback from Christian Rennerskog and Per Andersson.
 Many thanks to Raul Rivas Felix, Alexander Stoklasa, Luca Relandini and Erwin Vrolijk for their help with the demos regarding integrations.
-The help and support from Jean Quilbeuf and Benoît Claise has also been invaluable to this work.
+The help and support from Jean Quilbeuf and Benoit Claise has also been invaluable to this work.

 --- back